IanFindlay/scripts/README.md

 Date - Displays the current date and time in the following format "Day Date Month HH:MM"

 ### update\_current\_track, lyrics and show\_lyrics
 My three-part solution to being able to have the lyrics of the current song displayed and auto-updating.
-Uses cmus's status\_display\_program command to write the current track to a file (update\_current\_track) that is then monitored by [entr](https://github.com/clibs/entr) (lyrics) and then show\_lyrics displays the lyrics by reading a local file.
+Uses cmus' status\_display\_program command to write the current track to a file (update\_current\_track) that is then monitored by [entr](https://github.com/clibs/entr) (lyrics) and then show\_lyrics displays the lyrics by reading a local file.
 Lyrics can be Edited, marked as Instrumental or Searched for at Genius using arguments to show\_lyrics.

 ### media\_control
 Allows me to map my media controls to both cmus (which takes priority) and mpv (which uses xdotool).

 ### podentr, poddown
-Based on [Luke Smith's scripts](https://github.com/LukeSmithxyz) - Improves upon Newsboats podcast downloading by monitoring the queue file (podentr) and downloading podcasts automatically without having to open podboat (poddown).
+Based on [this Luke Smith video](https://videos.lukesmith.xyz/videos/watch/e67a4d63-b473-4e23-8c07-138351fcc69d) - Improves upon Newsboats podcast downloading by monitoring the queue file (podentr) and downloading podcasts automatically (poddown) without having to open podboat.

 ### remseeded
 Uses transmission-remote to remove any torrents that have seeded to or beyond a 1.0 ratio.
 If there are no torrents, or all torrents were seeded to 1.0 and have therefore been removed, it kills the transmission-daemon.

 ### setbg
-Another Luke Smith inspired scripts, simply uses xwallpaper to set the desktop background either to an already set file, the file supplied as an argument or a random file in a directory passed as an argument.
+Another [Luke Smith video](https://videos.lukesmith.xyz/videos/watch/a99d48a3-0960-4e45-879c-637df1c1270e) inspired script, simply uses xwallpaper to set the desktop background either to an already set file, the file supplied as an argument or a random file in a directory passed as an argument.

 ### torrent\_add
-Adds a magnet link via transmission-remote starting transmission-daemon if required.
+Adds a magnet link via transmission-remote.
+Starts transmission-daemon if required.

 ### torrent\_done
 Sends a notification that a torrent has finished downloading through notify-send.

 ### viddown
+Basically poddown but for video.
 Uses youtube-dl to download videos from a url with a notification for both when the file is enqueued and completed.

 ### volume\_change
 Detects if my headphones or speakers are currently in use and alters the volume of the appropriate device.
 Also kills and restarts dwm\_status\_bar so the volume displayed is up-to-date.